dell/csm-docs/content/docs/authorization/v2.0 Tech Preview/configuration/powerflex/_index.md

     - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.

+    - Do not update the `configVersion`.
+You will notice in the example that it is set to v1.11.0, this ensures that checks on version support do not prevent deployment of the v2.0.0-alpha authorization tech preview.

     Example:

     ```yaml